Russia expands Ukraine war goals as fighting toll mounts

 The Russian-installed administration in the partially occupied Ukrainian region of Zaporizhzhia said Ukraine had conducted a drone strike on a nuclear power station there, but the reactor was not damaged.

+Multiple blasts were also heard in the Russian-controlled southern region of Kherson overnight and into Thursday, Russian news agency TASS reported.

-Reuters could not independently verify the report.
+Reuters could not independently verify the reports.
 Ukrainian officials had no immediate comment.

 The Ukrainian military reported heavy and sometimes fatal Russian shelling amid what they said were largely failed attempts by Russian ground forces to advance.